JamesIves/github-pages-deploy-action/README.md

 | `COMMIT_EMAIL`  | Used to sign the commit, this should be your email.
 If not provided it will default to your username. | `env` | **No** |
 | `COMMIT_NAME`  | Used to sign the commit, this should be your name.
 If not provided it will default to `username@users.noreply.github.com`  | `env` | **No** |

-With the action correctly configured you should see something similar to this in your GitHub actions workflow editor.
+With the action correctly configured you should see the workflow trigger the deployment under the configured conditions.

 ![Example](screenshot.png)